FMCG shopper decision tree (SDT)

 Interpretation and implementation of the results

-To ensure that the results do not disappear into the proverbial desk drawer, we can help you interpret and implement the research results through a strategic workshop (the Markteffect Step Session).
-This session focuses on brainstorming, creativity, and collaboration, and we will work with you to identify and distribute quick wins and long-term areas for improvement.
+To ensure that the results do not end up in the proverbial desk drawer, we can assist you with the interpretation and implementation of the research results through a strategic workshop (the Markteffect Next Step Session).
+This session focuses on brainstorming, creativity, and collaboration, where we work with you to identify and distribute quick wins and long-term improvement areas.

 In this way, we work together to ensure that the results are actionable.